OCA/server-tools/secure_uninstall/README.rst

 #.
 Go to Settings > Local modules.
 #.
 Click on one module.
 #.
 Click on Uninstall button.
 #.
-You will need to enter 'secure_uninstall' value provided by your administrator before proceeding.
+You will need to enter a specific password before proceeding (password provided by administrator).

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas